PlayerUnknown Brendan Greene points to PUBG’s future after its smashing first year

 On a bigger level, PUBG’s team is working on better, more realistic terrain and “more elements to enhance pulp realism.”
 It is creating a platform for more game modes.
 It is working on letting players create their own custom games, adding new content, and investing in esports.

-Greene said he was so grateful for the growth of PUBG, and he recounted ow long it took to get the gameplay right.
-He based some of his early work (in 2013) in Day Z: Battle Royale on a “last man standing” mode similar to the fighting in The Hunger Games film and book.
+Greene said he was so grateful for the growth of PUBG, and he recounted how long it took to get the gameplay right.
+He based some of his early work (in 2013) in Day Z: Battle Royale on a “last man standing” mode similar to the fighting in The Hunger Games.
 He was also inspired by the 2000 movie, Battle Royale, particularly its name, he said.
 He worked on a new mode for H1Z1, at the invitation of leader John Smedley, formerly of Daybreak Games.

 But they went in a different direction than he wanted, and Greene returned to work on mods for Arma 3.
 He worked on a World War II mod dubbed Iron Front Battle Royale.